A Global Compact for Migration: What’s next?

+In December 2018, 164 nations adopted a pact to understand and manage global migration as a joint endeavour.
+The Global Compact for Safe, Orderly and Regular Migration (GCM) is the first intergovernmental agreement that covers all dimensions of global migration, from countries of departure to countries of arrival, and hence highlights migration as multi-national responsibility.
 With its comprehensive approach to migrants and migration, the Global Compact for Migration provides both opportunities and challenges.
 The Compact must be implemented on many levels.
 This is to be done by states and local governments in co-operation and partnership with a wide range of non-state institutions and stakeholders.
-Likewise, new research is asked for.
+Likewise, new research is needed asked for.
 The purpose of this hearing is to bring together experts with insights of the GCM together with representatives from across these actors and sectors to discuss the impact and implementation of the GCM.

 We welcome you to a half day’s hearing to learn about and engage in the impact of the Global compact for Migration.

-Time: 8.30 –13.30, the 16th of May, 2019
+Time: 8.30 –13.15, the 16th of May, 2019